 Udinese threatened again after 27 minutes when Di Natale created a yard of space on the right side of the area but his cross to the far post was fractionally ahead of Gabriel Silva and he could only direct his volley wide of goal.

-Roma were content to play the ball around in midfield and attack on the counter.
-And it was an approach which almost reaped dividends eight minutes before the break when a sweeping move led to Juan Iturbe crossing for Totti but his low shot was straight at home goalkeeper Orestis Karnezis.
+Roma was content to play the ball around in midfield and attack on the counter.
+It was an approach which almost reaped dividends eight minutes before the break when a sweeping move led to Juan Iturbe crossing for Totti but his low shot was straight at home goalkeeper Orestis Karnezis.

 The second half was notable for a lack of goalmouth action until late on as Udinese pressed without forcing Roma stopper Morgan De Sanctis into meaningful action.

-And it was Roma who ought to have increased their advantage as they begin to find space going forward but they found Karnezis in fine form.
+It was Roma which ought to have increased the advantage as the club found space going forward but the attacks found Karnezis in fine form.

 The Greece international excelled first after 78 minutes with a smart stop to deny Miralem Pjanic.
 He then pulled off stunning injury-time stops to keep out Urby Emanuelson and Alessandro Florenzi.

-In between, Udinese were again infuriated by referee Guida who adjudged Emanuelson to have won the ball in a challenge with Panagiotis Kone inside the area.
+In between, Udinese was again infuriated by referee Guida who adjudged Emanuelson to have won the ball in a challenge with Panagiotis Kone inside the area.

-Roma now have 39 points, as do Juve, who host Inter later on Tuesday.
+Roma now has 39 points, as does Juve, which hosts Inter later on Tuesday.